lingtalfi/Light-Realist/doc/pages/list-action-handler-conception-notes.md

 The toolbar item
 -------------------

-A toolbar item is either a group of buttons or a standalone button.
+A toolbar item represents either a group of buttons or a standalone button.

-The structure of an item is the following:
+The structure of such an item is the following:

 - text: string, the label of the group or item
 - ?action_id: string, the identifier of the action.
 This applies only to the leaves of the tree (i.e. it does not apply to